NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 inaccurate results in textureless regions.
 With careful parameter selection and usage these disadvantages can be mitigated.

-In order to use SGM, pass in ``stereo-algorithm``.
-Use 1 to use SGM or 2 to use MGM.
+In order to invoke MGM or SGM use the option ``--stereo-algorithm`` as described in :numref:`corr_section`.
+Briefly, pass to it one of the values ``asp_sgm``, ``asp_mgm``, or just ``mgm`` for the original implementation.
 To process large images you must use the ``parallel_stereo`` program instead of the ``stereo`` program. ``parallel_stereo`` replaces the refinement stage with a new seam blending stage to suppress artifacts along tile borders.
 Without this step SGM can produce artifacts along tile borders.
 The ``stereo`` program can be used as long as the ``corr-tile-size`` command is set large enough to fit the entire image into a single processing tile.
 When running SGM, a single ASP process will handle only one tile at a time but it will use multiple threads per tile, as opposed to normal stereo where each tile uses its own thread.
 MGM is currently limited to using 8 simultaneous threads but SGM does not have a limit.
 When running ``parallel_stereo`` use the following options:

 -  Specify the ``sgm-collar-size`` option or leave it at the default value.
 Increasing this value decreases the chances of seeing